 Notes

-This document is inspired by Tantek's Communication Protocols and my ongoing frustration with email and other inefficient ways of communicating digitally.
+This document is inspired by Tantek's Communication Protocols and my ongoing frustration (lack of good experience) with inefficient ways of communicating digitally.